Your professional network of trusted contacts gives you an advantage in your career and is one of your most valuable assets.

 - Videos - LinkedIn Learning Tutorials

 The purpose of the Career Toolkit is to assist you in your career planning.
-Whether you are unsure of your career direction or need help with your job search or with applying to graduate school, you will find the resources you need to begin your preparation.
+Whether you are unsure of your career direction or need help with your job search, you will find the resources you need to begin your preparation.

 Find a Job or Internship

 Wondering where to start?
 Let us help.
 Drop by Monday and Tuesday from 3:00-4:30 or Wedneday and Thursday from 1:30-3:00; or, make an appointment at a time convenient to you.

 Next Career Event